enriquelara11/Cyclistic/README.md

 ### Scenario
 You are a junior data analyst working for the marketing analyst team for Cyclistic.
 The Director of Marketing Lily Moreno believes that annual memeberships are the key to future success for the company.
 Your team wants the understand the differences between how casual and annual memebers use the cyclistic bike-sharing program.
 Using these insights your team will make a recommendation to convert casual riders to annual members.
 The information provided needs to be compelling filled with strong visuals in order for the executives at cyclistic to approve it.

-Moreno has you to ansers the first question: How do annual members and casual riders use Cyclistic bikes diﬀerently?
+Moreno has asked you to ansers the first question: How do annual members and casual riders use Cyclistic bikes diﬀerently?

 ### Business Task